ad1tyaaa/100days/round-1.md

 **Progress :** Today I solved 1 coding problem on Arrays from Coding Ninjas.
 That's it.

 **Final Thoughts :** Hmmm, IDK why but, for some reason I didn't feel like coding today really.
 I had planned to do atleast 3 problems today following the course video, but, I started feeling really sleepy while studying.
 I tried to keep going but, ultimately stopped.
 I think today I did coding for some 40 minutes only.
 So, yeah not very good.
 But, tomorrow I'll finish it.
 THat's it for today.

+## day 22 : 1 October 2023

+**Progress :** Finished yesterday's stuff that I had left, and solved 3 more problems.

+**Final Thoughts :** So, firstly I finished the problems that I had to yesterday, and then I did 3 more problems.
+In total, I did 5 problems today.
+Although, I think i was constantly ignored doing "dry-run" to solve the problems.
+And, I kind of feel bad about it too, but, maybe it's fine, because I did spend some 15-20 minutes on each problems, but, I wasn't trying to scribble on paper to solve it, but, instead I was staring on the screen.
+Now, I think a part of the reason I'm feeling bad about it is because whenever I get stuch at a problem I tend to spend hours trying to solve it, which in a lot of cases might be unnecessary and I want to change that so, yeah.
+Although I think I should use pen-n-paper more, in those 15-20 mins, instead of staring at screen and thinking that somehow if I stare at it hard enough I'll magically find the answer.
+So, yeah I think that's it.
+I should keep that in mind from now on.
+Gud Nite now. 😅